Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Trains, Rail Cars, & Subways

-There are a number of different train categories in Japan that are helpful to know for when planning a Japan trip.
+There are a number of different train categories in Japan that are helpful to know when planning a Japan trip.
 The biggest difference between the kinds of trains in Japan is the number of stops.

-- Local: Stop at every station.
+- Local: These trains stop at every station.

-Lessstops that local trains (no additional cost).
+Fewerstops than local trains (no additional cost).

-Lessstops than rapid trains (usually no additional cost).
+Fewerstops than rapid trains (usually no additional cost).

 - Limited Express: Only stop at major stations.
 An additional fee of 500 yen to 4000 yen (depending on the length/destinations) is required in addition to the base fare.

-- Shinkansen (Bullet Trains): Shinkansen also known as bullet trains are only operated by Japan Rail (JR) and located in most major cities in Japan.
+- Shinkansen (Bullet Trains): Shinkansen also known as bullet trains are only operated by Japan Rail (JR) and are located in most major cities in Japan.
 They are popular because of their high speeds of up to 320 km/h (roughly 200 mph) and are notorious for their timeliness.
 An additional fee of 800 yen to 8000 yen is required in addition to the base fare.
-This is also where your JR pass will come in handy!.
+This is also where your JR pass will come in handy!

 Paying and Using Your Train Ticket